osrf/ariac-docker/README.md

 This will instantiate Docker containers from the images that were prepared earlier: one for the ARIAC competition server, and one for your team's system.
 The ARIAC environment will be started using the competition configuration file associated with the trial name (i.e. `trial_config/sample.yaml`), and the user configuration file associated with the team name (i.e. `example_team/team_config.yaml`).

+_Note: The team's Docker container is started before the ARIAC competition server container.
+As such you might see the following message before the ARIAC server with the ROS master starts:_

+> ERROR: Unable to communicate with Master.

 _Note: If you see the following warning, it is safe to ignore it._

 >[Wrn] [RenderEngine.cc:97] Unable to create X window.
 Rendering will be disabled